South East · England

 Does Southampton have planning quirks?

 For most homes in Southampton, rooftop solar falls under Permitted Development — no planning application required as long as panels don’t project more than 200mm above the roof plane, don’t cover the highest part of the roof, and (for flat roofs) aren’t closer than 1m to the edge.
 The exceptions worth checking before you commit: if the property is in a Conservation Area or is a Listed Building, planning consent IS required and panels can’t face a highway.
-Southampton’s historic / conservation areas vary — check gov.uk/check-planning-permission with your postcode before scheduling a survey.
+Southampton’s historic / conservation areas vary — check Planning Portal solar-panel rules with your postcode before scheduling a survey.

 What this means for your home